toregude/Adaptive-SVD/README.md

 # Adaptive-SVD
 Reasearch internship at TUM, implementation of algorithms for updating and downdating the SVD of a matrix as used in Hakel factorization in a LTV system.
-Following files are included, four Matlab files and one report
+Following files are included, four Matlab files and one report.
+Algorithms are based on algorithms presented by Ming Gu and Stanley C. Eisenstadt

 main.m